khalti/docs.khalti.com/content/checkout/web.md

 - `productUrl(optional)`: Url of the product.

-- `eventHandler`: It is an object with two methods:
+- `eventHandler`: It is an object with three methods:

 >  1) `onSuccess`
 	This method is called once a transaction is confirmed by a user.